matusm/DataSeriesPod/README.md

   Records the passed value.
 By passing `double.NaN` the call is without effect.

 * `Restart()`
   All data recorded so far is discarded to start over.
-Typically used after consuming the wanted characteristic values of the recording. `Designation` is the only property conserved.
+Typically used after consuming the wanted characteristic values of the recording. `Name` is the only property conserved.

 ### Properties